 FREQUENTLY ASKED QUESTIONS

-Judging by Brad’s current speaking and teaching schedule, Volume 3, Roof Catchments and Cistern Systems, will likely be available no sooner than 2015.
+Judging by Brad’s current speaking and teaching schedule—and his priority to make Volume 1 available in digital and Spanish editions—Volume 3, Roof Catchments and Cistern Systems, will likely be available no sooner than 2019.
 If you would like to receive notification once Volume 3 is available, please scroll to the box on the left side of any page of this website to sign up for Brad’s email list.

 I live in an environment that receives more rain than an arid region such as Tucson.
 Do the principles in Brad’s books still apply?

 The principles work everywhere.
 What changes is the plant palette.
 If you have more consistent/abundant rain, use plants and trees that require or can tolerate more water to grow shade, food, medicine, native wildlife habitat, etc. Where appropriate, Brad recommends setting up a system whereby any supplemental watering of gardens or landscape plants comes from non-potable onsite sources such as rainwater, stormwater, or greywater — just as he does in Tucson.
 If you have even more rainwater available, consider using it in the home in addition to outdoor uses.

 We recommend calling ahead to each location to assure that they have Brad’s books in stock.